(Un)Planned Trip(s) to Thailand | September 2023

 I feel like the Vietnamese and Thai massages were fundamentally different, but now recalling back I am not so sure anymore on what aspects exactly.
 I believe the Vietnamese massage was very pressure-intensive, which increased my blood flow and left me feeling very relaxed, while in contrast, after the Thai massage, I felt more energetic and flexible.

 In Phuket we spent the time together at the beach.
-Later, I participated in beach volleyball, while Lien and Duc were sunbathing.
+Later, I participated in beach volleyball, while Lien and Nam were sunbathing.
 Son wasn’t feeling well, so he decided to get a massage and after he came back – he was glowing.
 We also explored the tourist walking street and almost got scammed by a seller who claimed his hand-raised scorpions were worth $10 each.
 After checking the prizes on the internet, the actual prize should be only around $1 per scorpion.
 He even looked so nice and reassured us even after questioning, that it’s a special price, which I chose to believe.
 I am a bit disappointed in that positive looking young man but well, that’s Asia for you!

 In the very late evening, we even had a brief glimpse into the ping pong bar of Thailand.
 It all began with us being constantly approached by touts urging us to visit those bars which are exclusively for tourists and would reject locals.
 As we walked back and forth along the street, these touts kept approaching us.
 Finally, we decided to give in and told ourselves that we would go into the next one who approached us.
 Sure enough, it didn’t take long until we were approached again, and so we followed him.